Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 5. Sycamore Falls

-While such close proximity allows for a quick adventure into the woods almost any time of the day, the waterfall doesn’t shed its “hidden gem” status until spring run-off.
+While such close proximity allows for a quick adventure in the woods almost any time of the day, the waterfall doesn’t shed its “hidden gem” status until spring run-off.
 Summer thunderstorms that normally occur between July and September revive the waterfall once again.

 6. Hualapai Mountain Park

 Hualapai Mountain Park has a far greater neighbor that steals the show again and again, leaving the humble park underrated and unexplored.
-Located on the outskirts of Kingman, a getaway to Grand Canyon West Rim and its popular Skywalk Experience, Hualapai Mountain Park stays on the radar of mostly the locals.
+Located on the outskirts of Kingman, a getaway to Grand Canyon West Rim and its popular Skywalk Experience, Hualapai Mountain Park stays mostly on the radar of the locals.

-The Sky Island, as they call it, however, is truly one of the most impressive hidden gems in entire Arizona.
+The Sky Island, as they call it, however, is truly one of the most impressive hidden gems in the entire state of Arizona.
 Surrounded by a vast desert, this isolated mountain range is out of this world.
+While scorching sun and gusty winds force the visitors of Arizona to look for shelter indoors, Hualapai Mountain Park stays cool and protected from the forces of nature throughout the year.

 Arizona Road Trip, Hidden Gems in Arizona - Roads and Destinations roadsanddestinations.com

-Surrounded by a desert, Hualapai Mountain Park is one of the most impressive hidden gems in entire Arizona
+Surrounded by a desert, Hualapai Mountain Park is one of the most impressive hidden gems in Arizona

 7. Lava River Cave

-One of the tiniest hidden gems sits just 14 miles north of the Arizona’s city of Flagstaff.
+One of the tiniest hidden gems sits just 14 miles north of Arizona’s city of Flagstaff.
 Concealed inside the Coconino National Forest, the Lava River Cave is a mile-long lava tube cavern.

 The dark cave is nowhere as popular as some other favorite and secret locations in Arizona.
-Somewhat spooky and freezing-cold even in summer, this hidden gem was formed roughly 700,000 years ago.
-Melted lava from an erupted nearby volcano flowed through the area, emptying out the cavern along the way.
+Somewhat spooky and freezing-cold even in the summer, this hidden gem was formed roughly 700,000 years ago.
+Melted lava from an erupted volcano flowed through the area, emptying out the cavern along the way.
 Stone icicles “grew” from the ceiling, pointing out where a final explosion of volcanic heat occurred.

 While the Lava River Cave is still regarded as one of the most protected hidden gems in Arizona, more adventurers strive to see it in person.
 All secret places get discovered, after all.
 Or maybe like a magnifying glass, the relatively small size of the cave supersizes the attention this hidden area in Northern Arizona has received lately.